myaaaaaaaaa/go-watchexec/README.md

 ## Implementation: A Polling-based Watcher

 This tool uses a polling-based mechanism to watch for file changes, as opposed to relying on OS-specific filesystem notification events (like Linux's `inotify`).
-Here's how it works and why this approach was chosen:

 1. The watcher periodically scans the directory tree to get a list of all files.
 2. It then iterates through the files, checking the "last modified" timestamp of each one.